Job Creators Network: Activities

-Political Advocacy During COVID 19
+Advocacy during COVID-19 pandemic

 During the COVID-19 pandemic, JCN oversaw campaigns on both healthcare policy and business policy.
-JCN hosted a petition on its “Healthcare for You” website for doctors to show their support for the drug hydroxychloroquine, which had not been approved by the FDA for coronavirus treatment.
+JCN hosted a petition on its "Healthcare for You" website for doctors to show their support for the drug hydroxychloroquine, which had not been approved by the FDA for coronavirus treatment.
 The organization pledged to deliver the petitions to the White House and to “protect physician autonomy and medical decision-making as we stand in harm’s way to care for the American public.”
+President Donald Trump and other White House staff had financial ties to drugmakers that are ramping up production of the drug.

-At the start of the pandemic, JCN's president, Alfredo Ortiz, was in direct contact with Steven Mnuchin, speaking with him three times in one day during stimulus package discussions.
+At the start of the pandemic, JCN president Alfredo Ortiz was in direct contact with Steven Mnuchin, speaking with him three times in one day during stimulus package discussions.
 Ortiz recommended having private banks distribute PPP loans, rather than the Small Business Administration, a change Mnuchin implemented in the final policy.
-Trump and other White House staff have financial ties to drugmakers that are ramping up production of the drug.
 JCN joined the Save Our Country coalition to advocate for governments to allow small businesses to reopen during the pandemic.
 In 2021, the organization announced its intentions to sue the Biden administration over its vaccine mandate for private businesses with more than 100 employees.